 Biała Podlaska, Biały Kamień, Biecz, Bobowa, Bochnia, Bolechów, Borysław, Brzeg (Silesia), Bursztyn, Czortków, Dobromil, Dobrotwór, Drohobycz, Horodenka, Hussaków, Jarosław, Jaworów, Klasno, Kołomyja, Komarno, Kopyczyńce, Korczyna, Kozłów, Kozowa, Krakowiec, Kraków, Leżajsk, Lublin, Lutowiska, Lwów, Mielnica, Mikulińce, Mosty Wielkie, Muszyna, Nadwórna, Nowy Sącz, Nowy Wiśnicz, Obertyn, Olesko, Podgórze, Pruchnik, Przemyślany, Rohatyn, Rozdół, Rzeszów, Sądowa Wisznia, Sambor, Sieniawa, Sokołów Małopolski, Skała, Skałat, Skole, Stanisławów, Stary Sącz, Stary Sambor, Stryj, Strusów, Strzeliska Nowe, Śniatyn, Świrz, Tarnopol, Trembowla, Turka, Tyczyn, Zabłotów, Załoźce, Złoczów, Żabie, Żołynia, Żółkiew, and Żydaczów.

-We wish to thank our colleagues in the Przemyśl State Archive, including Elżbieta Laska, director of the archive, and Ewa Grin-Piszczek, head of the cataloging and archival preparation section, for their collaboration in the project.
-We are grateful too to all those who have actively contributed to the project in various ways, including:
+Gesher Galicia thanks colleagues in the Przemyśl State Archive, including Elżbieta Laska, director of the archive, and Ewa Grin-Piszczek, head of the cataloging and archival preparation section, for their collaboration.
+Appreciation goes too to all those others who contributed as identifiers and in other ways to the project, including the following.